decant09/learn-the-lingo-quiz/README.md

     - The website is responsive to the device screen size it is being viewed on by using a simple design and a media query where required (see image above in [manual testing](#manual)).
 - I want to see a score count as I play and my score result on completing the quiz.
-    - There is score display area located in the quiz head to the top right of the quiz.
+    - There is a score display area located in the quiz head to the top right of the quiz.
 Once the user completes the quiz they are presented with their result and a short message (see also image below next bullet point for score count).
     ![](/docs/website_screenshots/result_msg.png)
 - I want a question counter to know how far I have progressed in the quiz.